Show-Ya: 1981–1998: Formation, success, and disbandment

 In February 1991, lead singer Keiko Terada left the group, considering the musical direction the band was taking too mainstream orientated.
 Wishing to explore new and more varied musical influences, she started a solo career.
 After many auditions, the band recruited Japanese-American singer Steffanie Borges.
 She sings and speaks in fluent English and the band hoped that this could help their attempt to break in the US market.
 In June of the same year, the North Korean government invited the band to perform at the Mansudae Art Theatre in Pyongyang and the historic two-day concerts were heavily covered by the Japanese media.
 On 4 January 1992, the band performed theme music at the wrestling event Super Warriors in Tokyo Dome, for a match between Sting and The Great Muta and The Steiner Brothers.

 After years of hard work and financial support, at the end of 1992, Master Works Co. solved its management contract with Show-Ya, preferring to continue managing only Keiko Terada.
 At the same time, the band lost their long engagement with EMI Japan, just after the release of their first single with Steffanie Borges, "Flame of the Angels".
 The band spent some time in Los Angeles, recording and playing shows constantly, and in 1995 they released their only album with Borges, Touch the Sun on the Creedence label.
 At the end of the tour in 1996, Borges left and was replaced by singer Yoshino.
 Show-Ya released the EP This My Way in 1998 and, by the end of the year, the band officially disbanded.
 Each member parted and went their separated ways, pursuing individual careers and playing with various artists.
-Igarashi was reunited briefly with Terada in the All Japan's Women Pro Band, which included also members of Princess Princess.
+Igarashi was reunited briefly with Terada in the All Japan's Women Pro Band, which also included members of Princess Princess.

-The band officially reunited in 2005, with Keiko Terada back as the lead vocalist, in time for their 20th Anniversary shows at NHK Hall in Tokyo.
-The shows were recorded and released on DVD.
-For the event, EMI Japan reprinted all the band's back catalogue in remastered CD editions and released an extensive compilation with a few remixed tracks.

-The band continues to perform live and released another DVD in 2007.
-They are also featured on the Naon no Yaon rock festival DVDs from 2008 and 2009.
-They released their tenth studio album, called Genuine Diamond, in March 2012.